StartDog/hostapd-setup-on-ubuntu/README.md

-The script below and two conf filesare needed - this is 7 hours of work!
-Maybe you can eliminate something from hostapd.conf or change it
+The script below and two conf files are needed - this is 7 hours of work!
+Maybe you can eliminate something from hostapd.conf or change it.
+Changing it to work with IPV6 would be another bit of work.
+You can change the hw_mode or the channel to suit your hardware.
+Country code too.

 # hostapd-setup-on-ubuntu
 a script and changes needed to run hostapd on ubuntu